TanGentleman/TanTan/Issues.md

 - Add cache variables to store current engine/token/history
 - Expanded 'tanman' command documentation
 - Be able to save current convo to conversation.txt at any time.
+- Escape string 'quit' can be used in any input() call, and it saves whenever possible
-- Tidies up clipboard manipulation, allowing for powerful use in copying and pasting, without spaces or newlines being annoying
+- Tidy up clipboard manipulation, allowing for powerful use in copying and pasting, without spaces or newlines being annoying

 Bugs Squashed: